fusionpbx/fusionpbx-docs/source/getting_started/security.rst

 Upgrade
 ^^^^^^^^

 Security problems are fixed as they are discovered and are updated for master and the latest release.
 Upgrades are considered an important part of keeping the server secure. `Upgrades`_ always need to be done on the operating system, FreeSWITCH and FusionPBX.
-On Debian and Ubuntu you can check your firewall with the following command.

-Latest install script will install FreeSWITCH packages by default to upgrade them and operating system packages run the following commands.
+Latest install script will install FreeSWITCH packages by default.
+To upgrade them and operating system packages run the following commands.

 ::